 Ultimately, the difference between electronic strike locks and magnetic locks comes down to fail-secure vs. fail-safe.
 While fail-secure products lock when power is removed (power unlocks the door), fail-safe products unlock when power is removed (power locks the door).

-The intended purpose of both is to enable building access to those who require it while restricting access to those who don’t.
-At the end of the day, choosing the right door releasing mechanism comes down to your needs, budget, and the building’s infrastructure.
+Both are intended to enable building access to those who require it while restricting access to those who don’t.
+Ultimately, choosing the right door-releasing mechanism comes down to your needs, budget, and the building’s infrastructure.

 1. Electronic locks — also known as electric strikes